You're

 "Participating in the means of grace,

-especially the fellowship, disciplines, and sacraments of the Church,
+especially the fellowship, disciplines, and sacraments of

 believers grow in grace